Microeinstein/JSON-Menu/README.md

 # JSON Menu
-This tool allows you to make a quick menu to run everything you want with a JSON-formatted file.
+This tool allows you to make a quick menu to run everything you want with a JSON-formatted menu.
-If doesn't exist **menu.json** it creates a default menu as example.
+If `menu.json` doesn't exist it creates a default menu as example.

 # Features
   * Custom items